lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     }
     ```

-* <a id="developing-scripted-connectors-groovy-requirements-search-paging-tracking" name="developing-scripted-connectors-groovy-requirements-search-paging-tracking"></a>Tracking Position in Paged Results
+* <a id="developing-scripted-connectors-groovy-search-paging-tracking" name="developing-scripted-connectors-groovy-search-paging-tracking"></a>Tracking Position in Paged Results

     [Back to Contents](#contents)